 In 2010, the Greenstreets program became the Green Infrastructure Unit, expanding our focus to active stormwater capture.
 The New York City Department of Environmental Protection (DEP) has partnered with the Green Infrastructure Program to build cost-effective stormwater capture to help reach its water quality goals.
 Because of our recent funding source, new greenstreets will be constructed in DEP-designated priority sewersheds, where the Combined Sewer Overflow (CSO) effect is most significant.
-Learn more about DEP and their Green Infrastructure Plan.
+Learn more about DEP and their Green Infrastructure Plan

-We appreciate your interest in making a request to our Green Infrastructure Program.
 We work with DEP to determine Stormwater Greenstreet (SGS) and Right-of-Way Bioswale (ROWB) locations according to hydraulic analysis, site survey, existing conditions, and the NYC Department of Transportation (DOT) traffic safety standards.
 We also require soil borings and soil permeability tests at each location to determine whether the subsoil is suitable to infiltrate stormwater.